-Have you ever wondered how many cats is too many?
+Have you ever wondered how many cats is too many cats?
 When does being crazy about cats turn into being a crazy cat lady (or a crazy cat guy)?

 There’s no magic number or secret formula for figuring out how many cats a person should adopt (although if you’re approaching double digits, we need to talk).
 The answer will be different depending on your unique situation.
-When it comes to determining the right size for feline family, there are a few questions you should answer.
+When it comes to determining if you’re taking on too many cats, there are a few questions you should answer.

 Do you have enough time?

 In order to be happy and healthy, cats need time and attention from their humans!
 Of course, there’s the time spent taking care of their physical needs like keeping food and water bowls full (and clean!).
 And don’t forget litter box duty!
 The more kitties that live in your house, the more frequently you’ll have to clean out their boxes.
-Otherwise, you could find yourself living in an environment that isn’t healthy for humans or cats.
+Too many cats means you could find yourself living in an environment that isn’t healthy for humans or cats.

 Keeping them fed and their boxes clean is important, but, even in a multi-cat family, cats need interaction with people.
 The more cats you have, the more time you’ll want to set aside for playing, grooming, and snuggling.
 This is important for bonding, and it will also help you notice any subtle physical or behavior changes that could mean kitty is having some health issues.
 If you find that you don’t have much time left after caring for the cats you already have, you’re probably already at your limit.